Greyeyes Family Connections ~

-Of course I knew of Lake Huron and that everything in Windsor and Michigan seemed to be named after the HURON and Wyandot(te) but I knew not why it filled me with such strange emotions, in fact I felt compelled to ride my bike down HURON street every day to go to school.
-I felt a stirring, as if my heart locked onto those words, though I knew not why.
+Of course I knew of Lake Huron and that everything in Windsor and Michigan seemed to be named after the HURON Wyandotts, including the cemetery but I knew not why it filled me with such strange emotions, in fact I felt compelled to ride my bike down HURON street every day to go to school.
+I felt a stirring, as if my heart locked onto those words, though again, I knew not why.

-I have recently returned from Oklahoma where I journeyed to receive my clan name.
+In 2012 I made my first trip to Oklahoma to receive my clan name.
 Such peace and ‘connectedness’ are hard to describe ~ but after so many years of searching, I feel a great sense of ease.

 Toronto 2012